 • Freedom to create your own study programme and specialisation

-Electives: Plant Systematics and Diversity, Population and Community Ecology, Soil and Plant Ecology, Conservation Biology, Molecular Ecology and Evolution, Genetic Analysis, Bioinformatics and Sequence Analysis, and Processing and Analysis of Biological Data.
+Electives: Plant Systematics and Diversity, Population and Community Ecology, Soil and Plant Ecology, Conservation Biology, Molecular Ecology and Evolution, Methods in Molecular Biology, Genetic Analysis, Bioinformatics and Sequence Analysis, and Processing and Analysis of Biological Data.

 Most courses are full-time studies, and you usually take only one course at a time.
 The courses are typically teaching-intensive, with lectures, seminars, excursions as well as theoretical and practical exercises.
 You are expected to spend about 40 hours per week on studies, self-studies included.
 Normally you take two courses of 15 credits per semester, i.e. a total of 60 credits per year.